 The Middle Hill Estate, Broadway

-When Thomas’s father retired in 1794 he purchased Middle Hill, Broadway, a large house situated above the village beneath Broadway Tower.
-The family moved in to the Middle Hill estate in 1796 where Thomas started his collection of books.
+When Thomas’s father retired in 1794 he purchased Middle Hill, Broadway, a large house, built in 1724, set in several hundred of acres above the village beneath Broadway Tower.
+The family moved in to the Middle Hill estate in 1796 where the young Thomas started his collection of books.
 Thomas spent all of his pocket money on books and by the age of six had already collected over 110 books.

-Thomas was educated locally until 1807 (it is likely that he had a private tutor or governess).
-He went on to Rugby School before studying at University College, Oxford, for four years.
+Thomas was firstly educated by Richard Careless, school teacher of Broadway.
+He went on to Rugby School before studying at University College, Oxford, for four years obtaining his BA in 1815.
 It was at Oxford that Thomas continued to collect rather than merely research and catalogue old books and manuscripts.
 His hobby proved to be expensive in both time and money.
 Thomas needed a private tutor to help him prepare for examinations and although he was given access to an annual income of £6000 upon the death of his father on 1st November 1818, the Middle Hill estate was left in trust so that it could not be sold to further expand Thomas’s growing collection.

-In 1819 Thomas married Henrietta Elizabeth Molyneux, daughter of Major General Thomas Molyneux and they had three daughters, Henrietta (born 1819), Sophia (1821) and Katharine (1829).
-In 1820 Thomas was elected a fellow of the Royal Society and made a baronet in the following year aided by his father-in-law’s association with the Duke of Beaufort.
+In 1819 Thomas married Henrietta Elizabeth Molyneux, third daughter of Major General Thomas Molyneux and they had three daughters, Henrietta (born 1819), Sophia (1821) and Katharine (1829).
+In 1820 Thomas was elected a fellow of the Royal Society and made a baronet in the following year in the George IV Honours aided by his father-in-law’s association with the Duke of Beaufort.
 In 1825 Thomas was elected High Sheriff of Worcestershire, a post his father had held in 1801.

-From 1822, Thomas started to copy, commission and print transcripts of historical documents and he established a private printing press at Broadway Tower.
+From 1822, Thomas started to copy, commission and print transcripts of historical documents and following his purchase of Broadway Tower in 1827, he established a private printing press at Broadway Tower.
 Publications printed on the Broadway Tower press often carry a stencilled crest of a lion with ‘Sir T. P. /Middle Hill’ and the manuscript number added by hand below.
 Thomas’s obsession with books and manuscripts meant that from this point onwards he was in debt for the rest of his life.
 To cut costs he was forced to move to Europe (between 1822-1829), yet this enabled him to have access to manuscripts of leading continental scholars, for example, Gerard Meerman, the Dutch typographic historian (1722-1771), and it did little to curb Thomas’s spending habits.

 In 1839 Thomas became acquainted with James Orchard Halliwell, a young undergraduate and Shakespearean scholar who had written to him requesting historical information.
 In exchange for an examination of the Cambridge libraries, Thomas printed a catalogue of scientific manuscripts that had been assembled by Halliwell and invited him to stay at Middle Hill in 1842.
 There, James Halliwell fell in love with Thomas’s eldest daughter Henrietta and despite initially agreeing a dowry James and Thomas fell out.
 The young couple were forced to elope and they married in August 1842.
 Thomas never forgave his daughter.
 He shunned numerous attempts at reconciliation with the couple and chose to criticise and deny his son-in-law at every opportunity.

-Thomas’s first wife, Henrietta, died in 1832 and in 1848 he secondly married Elizabeth Harriet Anne Mansel, daughter of the Reverend William Mansel (Rector of Eldesborough, Buckinghamshire, and the son of Sir William Mansel, Bt).
+Thomas’s first wife, Henrietta, died in 1832, aged 37.
+In 1848 he secondly married Elizabeth Harriet Anne Mansel, daughter of the Reverend William Mansel (Rector of Eldesborough, Buckinghamshire, and the son of Sir William Mansel, Bt).
 Thomas continued to expand his collection of books and manuscripts which attracted scholars from all over the world to Middle Hill including the American historians William H Prescott and Jared Sparks, the American painter and author George Catlin and the English born Australian landscape artist John Glover (Thomas was a patron of John Glover and George Catlin).